TOOP4EU/toop/Software/SMP/ConfigurationTemplate/README.md

     * All properties starting with `smp.keystore.` must be adopted
     * Property `smp.publicurl` must be set
     * See https://github.com/phax/peppol-smp-server/wiki/Configuration#smp-serverproperties for details
+    * Ensure to setup the correct SML configuration as indicated by chapter "Registration to SML" at http://wiki.ds.unipi.gr/display/TOOP/SMP+Deployment+and+Configuration+Guide
 * Edit `pd-client.properties` (TOOP Directory Client configuration file)
     * All properties starting with `keystore.` must be adopted.
 The values are identical to the ones in `smp-server.properties`
     * See https://github.com/phax/peppol-smp-server/wiki/Configuration#pd-clientproperties for details